 R.M.
 Williams Comfort Craftsman: To Buy or Not to Buy?

-The Comfort Craftsman is not without its downsides: the tabs frequently peek out from your pant cuffs, necessitating frequent rearranging.
-The conditioning is a real pain in the ass.
+The Comfort Craftsman is not without its downsides: the pull tabs frequently peek out from your pant cuffs, necessitating frequent rearranging.
 The sizing is confusing.
-They wrinkle quickly.
 And yes, they are very expensive.
-Like Alden expensive.